taketwo/radical/README.md

    cmake .. -DBUILD_APPS=OFF
    ```

-   Note that if you want to enable support for fitting polynomial vignetting
+   Note that if you want to enable support for Debevec camera response function
-   model in the calibration app, you need to tell CMake where Ceres is
+   calibration and fitting of polynomial vignetting model in the calibration
-   installed:
+   app, you need to tell CMake where Ceres is installed:

    ```bash
    cmake .. -DCeres_DIR=<CERES_INSTALL_PATH>/share/Ceres